FDA Gives OK to Peanut Allergy Oral Immunotherapy

 What Patients and Families Need to Know

-A U.S. Food and Drug Administration (FDA) committee voted on Sept.
-13 to support the use of a biologic oral immunotherapy (OIT) to treat peanut allergy.
-The treatment is designed to reduce the frequency and severity of allergic reactions, including life-threatening anaphylaxis, in children ages 4-7 after accidental exposure to peanut.
+The U.S. Food and Drug Administration (FDA) committee has approved the use of an oral immunotherapy (OIT) treatment for peanut allergy.
+The treatment is called Palforzia™ and it’s manufactured by Aimmune Therapeutics.
+It’s designed to reduce the frequency and severity of allergic reactions, including life-threatening anaphylaxis, in children ages 4-17 after accidental exposure to peanut.

 Peanut allergy patients would be given a capsule with peanut powder that can be mixed into food.
 When taking it, patients consume a controlled dose of peanut protein, with the dose gradually increasing over time.
 Eventually a level of peanut tolerance is reached so that if there’s an accidental exposure, it won’t trigger a severe allergic reaction.